dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 - Use this panel to select specific resource tags or model access levels under the **Models** option.
   - For example, a search for "sale" returns results that include all resources with the keyword "sale" in their metadata.
 Filtering by **Models** and **Sources** refines these results to only include models or sources.

-For a search on an exact column name, the results will include all relational nodes with that specific column in their schemas.
-If there is a match, the search result will include a notice indicating that the resource contains the specified column.
+- When searching for an exact column name, the results show all relational nodes containing that column in their schemas.
+If there's a match, a notice in the search result indicates the resource contains the specified column.

 ### Search with selectors